integralfx/MemTestHelper/DDR4 OC Guide.md

    | tRRDS tRRDL tFAW | 6 6 24 | 4 6 16 | 4 4 16 |
    | tWR | 16 | 12 | 10 |
    * Minimum tFAW can be is tRRDS * 4.
+   * Note that you don't have to run all of the timings at one preset.
+You might only be able to run tRRDS tRRDL tFAW at the tight preset, but you may be able to run tWR at the extreme preset.

 2. Drop the primary timings (tCL, tRCD, tRP) one by one until you get instability.
    * After the above timings are as tight as they can go, set `tRAS = tCL + tRCD(RD) + 2` and `tRC = tRP + tRAS`.